UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 4. Activate the conda environment by: ``source activate <conda-env-name>``

     - You can define the packages to be installed here already.
-    - If you want another Python version, you have to define it here, like:
+    - If you want another Python version, you have to define it here, like: conda ... python=3.6.8

 5. Install the packages with ``conda install ...`` or ``pip install ...``
 6. Now do your work!